We’re strengthening local sea turtle conservation, globally.

 Oceanic Society Supports Sea Turtle Conservation Worldwide

 Oceanic Society leads the only globally focused sea turtle conservation program, fulfilling a need in sea turtle conservation that was previously unmet.
-We partner with and support thousands of individuals and institutions to improve sea turtle science, set priorities for research and conservation, and provide needed resources to conservation projects through two core programs, outlined below.
+We partner with and support thousands of individuals and institutions to improve sea turtle science, set priorities for research and conservation, and provide needed resources to conservation projects through the programs outlined below.

 The State of the World’s Sea Turtles (SWOT) Program

-Founded in 2003, SWOT is a partnership among Oceanic Society, the IUCN-SSC Marine Turtle Specialist Group, Duke University's OBIS-SEAMAP, and a growing international network of institutions and individuals.
+Founded in 2003, SWOT is a program led by Oceanic Society in collaboration with a global network of hundreds of institutions and individuals.
 This powerful group—the SWOT Team—works to compile and publish global sea turtle data that support conservation and management efforts at the international, national, and local scales.
-These data reside within the SWOT database, which is continually updated and made publicly available.
+Those data reside within the SWOT database, which is continually updated and made publicly available.
 It is widely used by researchers, conservationists, students and teachers, funding agencies, and government officials.